BuildFactory¶

 a source tree there is no point in continuing the build, so the

-class has the haltOnFailure
+CVS class has the haltOnFailure flag set to True.
+Look

-to see how the other Step
+in buildbot/steps/*.py to see how the other Steps are

 marked.

-is created with an additional workdir
+Each Step is created with an additional workdir argument that

 indicates where its actions should take place.
 This is specified as a